QuietNatu/showcase/README.md

 - [Download](https://nodejs.org/en/) and install the **Node** version specified on this project's **package.json**.
 - [Download](https://pnpm.io/) and install the **PNPM** version specified on this project's **package.json**.
 - [Download](https://git-lfs.com/) and install **Git LFS** _(Git for windows already includes Git LFS)_.
-- For **Angular** apps, create a local `environment-development.ts` file in the environments folder, similar to the other environment files.
 - Run `pnpm install` to install all dependencies.

+### Common Setup

+These steps are required when using any of the above approaches:

+- For Angular apps, create a local environment-development.ts file in the environments folder, similar to the other environment files.

 ### Commands